JetBrains/intellij-sdk-docs/reference_guide/project_wizard.md

 ## Facet

 Facets in IntelliJ are the way to store multiple kinds of module-specific settings, for instance to make a language support or framework available in some given module.
-To understand facets better from the point of view of an end-user, please see [Facet](/reference_guide/project_model/facet.md) documentation section.
+To understand facets better from the point of view of an end-user, please see the [Facet](/reference_guide/project_model/facet.md) documentation section.

 ## Implementing Project Structure Detector